Result for massage in Therapies

 Different types of physiotherapy are specialised for addressing discrete categories of health concerns.
 The various branches of physiotherapy can support people born with disabilities, those suffering from sports injuries, recovering from stroke or other neurological problems, or who have chronic health concerns[7] such as asthma or diabetes.
 Other physiotherapists are trained to help children who are facing developmental challenges[8] with various tasks requiring physical coordination, such as learning to walk.

 The holistic aspect of this modality is an important part of the physiotherapy definition: practitioners consider an injury or other impediment to healthy movement in the context of your overall wellness[9].
 Physiotherapists often work alongside other health professionals such as GPs and medical specialists, in a variety of settings such as specialised clinics, aged-care facilities and hospitals[10].
 In Australia, physiotherapy is regulated by the Australian Health Practitioner Regulation Agency (AHPRA)[11].
-Benefits of physiotherapy
+In a general sense, physiotherapy may represent an alternative to surgery or medication[12] to manage pain, increase mobility and improve bodily function.
+The education and advice provided by your physiotherapist may also help you prevent injury, and possibly assist you in managing your overall health[13] and wellbeing.

 Research has been conducted into the possible benefits of physiotherapy for a wide range of conditions.
 There is evidence to suggest this modality may improve the mobility and coordination[14] of people suffering from Parkinson’s disease, and may reduce ataxia (difficulty in coordinating voluntary movement) associated with multiple sclerosis[15].

 Research indicates that physiotherapy may offer significant rehabilitation benefits for stroke survivors[16], and its role in preventing and treating complications of diabetes[17] has also been studied.
 Evidence suggests that physiotherapy used in conjunction with anti-inflammatory medicine may support greater improvement in mobility and pain reduction[18] related to osteoarthritis than drugs alone.
 Physiotherapy may also be an effective and low-cost way to improve the quality of life for people suffering from asthma[19].
+Before beginning physiotherapy, often shortened to ‘physio’, your practitioner will ask you about the overall condition of your health and your medical history, as well as the problem[20] which has prompted you to seek treatment.
+If you are receiving treatment in a hospital setting or as part of a rehabilitation program after a major illness or injury, your physiotherapist will communicate with other members of your healthcare team[5].

 The practitioner will complete an assessment which may involve asking you to perform certain movements while they note any impediments[21] to natural function and ask you about what motions you have difficulty with or find painful.
 If your condition might necessitate other forms of treatment besides physio, ranging from X-ray to surgery, your practitioner will refer you[22] to the most suitable health professional for the best outcome.